 - 1½ cups Grilled Pineapple Chunks

-- ½ cup Unbleached cane sugar
+- ½ cup Unbleached cane sugar or brown sugar

 - 1 pinch Salt